Jennifer Freeman: Career

+Since 2020 Freeman has been cast in several original TV Movies and series for BET and BET+.
+Between 2022 and 2023 Freeman starred as Kimberly on NAACP Image Awards' nominated drama series The Black Hamptons.
+Freeman also acted on leading role on Christmas comedy film A Royal Surprise, and its sequel A Royal Christmas Surprise, and Blended Christmas in 2025.

 Personal life

 Freeman married basketball player Earl Watson in early 2009.
 They have a daughter together.

 In August 2010 they separated, and briefly reconciled in 2011, until they divorced in March 2015.